Tommy Fitzpatrick: Open Source

 Location: Holly Johnson Gallery, 1845 East Levee St #100, Dallas, TX 75207

 Holly Johnson Gallery in Dallas is pleased to announce the opening of OPEN SOURCE, an exhibition of twelve new paintings by Tommy Fitzpatrick.
 This exhibition marks the artist's sixth solo show at the gallery.
-An opening reception for the artist will be held Saturday October 8th, from 5:00 to 8:00 p.m.
-The exhibition continues through December 23.
+The exhibition continues through December 22.

 Architecture has long been a primary source of inspiration for Tommy Fitzpatrick's paintings.
 He sees architecture as a record of past ideas, and his paintings present both their ruins and their utopian potential.
 Until 2020, he worked from models—either handmade sculptural forms or forms constructed digitally—to make his paintings.
 This contradiction between real and illusion is the terrain he has been exploring for decades.